Interests & Expertise

 AIWitness

-Member of the Behavioral and Social Science Domain.
+Member of the Behavioral and Social Science Change Process.

-An interdisciplinary collaboration between the RUG, Capgemini, Scotti AI, and the Dutch Ministry of Justice and Security, including the Dutch police, to automate witness statements using AI, following a science-backed, ethical, and fair approach.
-Within the RUG, collaboration between the disciplines of law, behavioral and social sciences, technology, and ethics.
+An interdisciplinary collaboration between the RUG, Capgemini, Scotti AI, and the Dutch Ministry of Justice and Security with the aim to automate witness statements using AI following a science-backed approach.
+Contributing as one of two researchers driving the project in examining and integrating perspectives from key stakeholders to identify risks, needs, and implementation pathways.

 See the AIWiteness Homepage for more details.

-• I am a member of the Editorial Boards of Journal of Organizational Behavior and Journal of Business and Psychology, and serve as an ad-hoc reviewer for Human Resource Management, Journal of Business Ethics, Journal of Occupational and Organizational Psychology, and Journal of Leadership and Organizational Studies, Applied Psychology: An International Review, and Journal of Experimental Psychology–General.
+I am an Editorial Board Member of the Journal of Organizational Behavior and the Journal of Business and Psychology, and I regularly serve as an ad hoc reviewer for Human Resource Management, the Journal of Business Ethics, the Journal of Occupational and Organizational Psychology, the Journal of Leadership and Organizational Studies, Applied Psychology: An International Review, and the Journal of Experimental Psychology: General.